revaturelabs/interviewquestions/Python/Python-Classes and Objects/Inheritance.md

 > Option a)
 <details><summary> <b>Explanation</b> </summary>

-> We can use the super() fucntion in child classes to inherit all the members of parent class.
+> We can use the super() function in child classes to inherit all the members of parent class.
   </details>
 </details>